xaanyaax/Eye-Cancer-AI-Model/README.md

 - 🧬 Trained on annotated ocular cancer datasets
 - 🎯 Optimized for early detection of eye cancer through pixel-level predictions

-If you'd like access to the model for research or development purposes, you can contact me here: 📩 aanyasingh282004@gmail.com

-⚠️ **Note**: Model access is shared for academic or non-commercial use only.

 ### 🌐 Live Demo